The Jackson Family, The Phebe Anna Thorne School

 “It’s not like everyone has to put the hat on the head, which is so important to me, because they have the rest of their educational career to put the hat on the head.”

 Want to know more?

-Visit Phebe Anna Thorne online or join us at an open house this fall.
+Visit Phebe Anna Thorne online, or meet us at the

 Photographs by Jean Goins.